• Skip to primary navigation

 • More Festive Recipes

-• Cranberry & Chai Spiced Tea Hot Toddy with Gin
+• Cranberry and Chai Spiced Tea Hot Toddy with Gin

 Hot toddies have long been a favorite winter cocktail of mine.
 They’re equal parts cozy (from their warm sweetness) and invigorating (from their boozy nature), which is perfect for cold weather.